How 12 Step Slogans Work

 Carrying the Message of Recovery

-There is often an excitement in early recovery when the program starts to work.
+There is an excitement in early recovery when the program starts to work.
 You feel supported for the first time in your life.
 So... you decide to share your excitement by trying to convince others to get into recovery.

 Though you have good intentions, another slogan says "Recovery is for people who want it, not for those that need it."
 No one can be pushed into the program.
 Usually people have to hit a bottom emotionally or physically before being willing to go.
-That's just how it is, but you can be the example.
+Your job if you’re up for it is to be the example.

 Each slogan offers a message of hope and encouragement.
 It helps you focus on what's important and let go of what isn't.
 Next time, you get stressed, try one out!
 They work if you work it!